drslump/machine.specifications.boo/README.md

 There.
 Much more readable.
 All that is required is to import `Machine.Specifications.Boo` to get access to the DSL and MSpec's functionality.

-Of course, since it lacks the whiz-bang features that you can get with C# + Visual Studio + ReSharper + TD.Net, etc, MSpec.Boo might not be the most appropriate choice if you work primarily with these tools.
+Of course, since it lacks the whiz-bang features that you can get with C# + Visual Studio + ReSharper + TD.Net, etc, MSpec.Boo might not be the most appropriate choice if you work primarily with these tools (check the NUnit compatibility section).
 But if you're more interested in composing less-noisy specs than tooling support and/or doing all of your work in Boo, why not at least write your tests in a manner that is a bit easier on the eyes?

+### Even less noise

+For simple *establish* and *because* logic you can directly assign values in the body of the `when` macro.

+    when "doing something":

+      text as string = 'foo bar baz' result as string = text.ToUpper()

+      it "should be uppercase":
+        result.ShouldEqual('FOO BAR BAZ')

+### Tagging your specs

+To apply tags or categories to your specs just name them between square brackets.

+    when "doing something" [foo, bar]
+      ...

 ### Inheritance in Machine.Specifications.Boo